Learning Stance Embeddings from Signed Social Graphs: Datasets

-To overcome these challenges, we adopt a multi-step strategy to create a user-tweet graph (Fig. \ref{fig:building_twitter_SG}), that we project onto a user-user graph: \begin{enumerate} \item We curated a list of high-precision English and French expressions which express clear opposition (e.g. ``I disagree" and ``you're wrong")\footnote{Key expressions provided in appendix \ref{sec:opposition_expressions} and open-sourced dataset.}.
+To overcome these challenges, we first create a user-tweet graph (Fig. \ref{fig:building_twitter_SG}) that we project onto a user-user graph: \begin{enumerate} \item For the sake of simplicity, we curated a list of high-precision English and French expressions which express clear opposition (e.g. ``I disagree" and ``you're wrong").
 We retained all sports-related tweets $T_a$ containing at least one of these expressions, and the tweets $T_b$ they replied to.
 For the sake of clarity, tweet $T_a$ ($T_b$) is posted by user $U_1$ ($U_2$). \item To control the graph sparsity, we retained all users $U3$ who both (i) wrote a tweet $T_c$ liked by user $U1$, and (ii) liked the tweet $T_a$ (opposition tweet) written by user $U1$. \item Similarly, we retained all users $U4$ who both (i) wrote a tweet $T_d$ liked by user $U2$, and (ii) liked the tweet $T_b$ written by user $U2$.
 At this stage, the positive interactions largely outnumbered the negative ones (300k negative interactions for more than 100M positive ones).
 Filtering out a large portion of positive edges would increase the share of negative edges but would decrease the number of users.
 Conversely, filtering in a large portion of positive edges would push the share of negative edges close to 0 but increase the number of users.
 We found a trade-off cut by selecting a share of likes (retrieved in steps (2) and (3)) so that the share of negative edges in our graph is close to 10\%.
 We ranked the topics by decreasing frequency and filtered out all the tweets not related to the top 200 topics. \item We project the resulting user-tweet graph onto a user-user graph.
-We anonymise all the nodes (users) and edges (tweets). \end{enumerate} Eventually, the edge data of the final graph is provided under the format depicted in Fig.~\ref{fig:tsg_edge_data}.
+We anonymise all the nodes (users) and edges (tweets). \end{enumerate} The edge data of the final graph is provided under a simple 4-column table format: \textit{source node}, \textit{target node}, \textit{topic}, \textit{edge weight} ($\pm1$).